arangodb/docs/3.11/foxx-reference-modules-queues.md

 );
 ```

-This will *not* work, because `log` was defined outside the callback function
+This does *not* work, because `log` is defined outside the callback function
 (the callback must be serializable to a string):

 ```js